zharzh0/FullStackOpen2024/README.md

-this is a repository that contains FullStackOpen courses exercises
+this is a repository that contains FullStackOpen exercises